quid/refraction/README.md

 using [microbundle][microbundle] and ready to be consumed by [Flow][flow] on any consumer application.

+You can build your new package running `yarn prepare` and can build it in watch mode with `yarn start`.

+## Hacking a package

+Most of the packages available in this code-base export React components.

+To test the components while you are working on their code, you can run `yarn start` on the root of the project, this will start the styleguide playground, where you'll find your components ready to be tested.

+Any code change will be reflected instantly on the playground.

 ## Running the playground

 You can run our style guide playground by running `yarn start` on the root